yungselm/aaoca_ivus_analysis/ROADMAP.md

 - [] Pulsatile in combination with anatomical for prediction
 - [] Vessels with more dynamic more often relevant?

-## Phase 4: Advanced Visulizations
+## Phase 4: Advanced Visualizations
-- [] Load in png with deformation information from Rust program, summarize pixels to degree groups bin into 20 percent of intramural get the values of all patients summarize in a heatmap
+- [x] Load in png with deformation information from Rust program, summarize pixels to degree groups bin into 20 percent of intramural get the values of all patients summarize in a heatmap
+- [] Add subplot to deformation map with box plots/violing plots for area below per bin
 - [] Video of a point moving over a pressure curve in realtime.